ministryofjustice/opg-reports/.github/actions/report/README.md

 Build the local `go` code and then run the binary whose name is passed along as the `cmd` input.

+The outputed variable `data_folder` can then be used by `s3_upload` action to push data to the s3 bucket.

 Please ensure any authentication (AWS creds, github tokens etc) are done before calling this action within your job.

-The outputed variable `data_folder` can then be used by `s3_upload` action to push data to the s3 bucket.

 ## Usage

-Here is a ypical usage of the action where the report requires the environment variable set in this step as well:
+Here is a typical usage of the action where the report requires the environment variable set in this step as well:

 ```
 - name: "Run report"